agni-datta/csLaTeX/README.md

 title: csLaTeX
 linter-yaml-title-alias: csLaTeX
 date created: Monday, March 25th 2024, 14:13:16
-date modified: Wednesday, April 24th 2024, 21:30:32
+date modified: Wednesday, April 24th 2024, 21:39:52
 aliases: [csLaTeX]
 ---

 # csLaTeX

-> Welcome to the csLaTeX repository!
+> Welcome to the `csLaTeX` repository!
 This repository hosts a curated collection of LaTeX macros tailored specifically for computer scientists.
 Whether you’re a researcher, student, or industry professional in the field of computer science, our repository is dedicated to providing you with LaTeX commands to optimize your document preparation workflow.

 ## Repository Contents